ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonHome/BoxSorter.md

 ## Options

-### Number of boxes to order:
+### Number of Boxes to Sort:

-This is the number of box the program will sort going to the right (the first box count in this number)
+The program will sort this many boxes, starting at the current box where you start the program.

-### Camera Delay:
+### Capture Card Delay:

-This is the delay of your capture card, every capture card have some delay cheap ones tend to have more, you will have to run the program a bit to see what delay works best for you
+Every capture card has some delay.
+Cheap ones tend to have more.
+You will have to test the program on a small number of boxes first to see what delay works best for you.

-### Game delay:
+### Pokémon Home App Delay:

+Maximum delay from when you press a button to Pokémon Home App finishes the action on that action.
+In most cases the program blindly presses buttons to operate Home.
+You will have to test the program on a small number of boxes first to ensure you have enough delay.
-This is the pokemon home app delay, this delay need to be increased if you plan on doing a lot of boxes (10 is too low for more than 20), the more delay you put the slower the sort will be.
+For robustness, increase this delay further if you plan on doing a lot of box sorting.
+Do note the more delay you put the slower the sorter will be.

-Make sure to put some margin if you are not confident with the delay you have chosen
+### Sort Order Rules:

+Set up your sorting rules.
+Each table row is a rule on the Pokémon order.
+Available rules are:

+- National Dex Number: Pokémon with smaller national dex numbers will be placed at front.
+- Shiny: shiny Pokémon will be placed at front.
+- Gigantamax: Gigantamax Pokémon will be placed at front.
+- Alpha: Alpha Pokémon will be placed at front.
+- Ball Type: will place Pokémon based on their Pokéball names' alphabetical order
+- Gender (Male, Female, Genderless): male Pokémon will be placed first, then comes female and at last genderless.

+The higher a rule is in the table, the "outer" or "earlier" the rule applies. e.g. for a table of rule "National Dex Number" followed by "Alpha".
+It will have the order: Alpha Bulbasaur, Bulbasaur, Alpha Ivysaur, Ivysaur, ...
+Basically, the program first sorts Pokémon based on national dex numbers.
+Then for each subgroup of Pokémon with the same dex number, sort them by their alpha-ness.

+Each rule also has a "reverse" checkerbox to reverse its ordering. e.g. reversed "Alpha" rule will place Alpha Pokémon at end.

+### Output File

+The program saves the catalogued Pokémon summary information into `<output_file>.json` and its planned sorted Pokémon order into `<output_file>-sorted.json`.

+### Dry Run

+If checked, the program will only catalogue Pokémon summary information into `<output_file>.json` and `<output_file>-sorted.json` without sorting the Pokémon in Home.
+This is useful for exporting your Pokémon Home data.

 ## Credits